Fluffy Pumpkin Cream Pie

-A luxurious creamy pumpkin pie that’s a bit of a change from the old standby.
-This spiced pumpkin cream pie is brimming with autumn flavors and is sure to delight your Thanksgiving guests!
+Fluffy Pumpkin Cream Pie – A luxurious creamy pumpkin pie recipe that’s a bit of a change from the old standby.
+This spiced pie is brimming with autumn flavors and is sure to delight your guests!

-I don’t know if you’ve noticed, but I’ve had a little bit of a cream pie infatuation going on this year.
-It started off with a banana cream pie that eliminated the need to make stove-top custard, which morphed into a coconut cream pie, then later turned into a chocolate peanut butter cream pie.
+I don’t know if you’ve noticed, but I’ve had a little bit of a cream pie infatuation going on.
+It started off with a banana cream pie that eliminated the need to make a stovetop custard, which morphed into a coconut cream pie, then later turned into a chocolate peanut butter cream pie, and then adding strawberry cream pie to the mix.

 I’m seeking help… No need for alarm.